vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 > Note: If there are any existing connections used by the [`mp-test`](mp-test.md) tool before resource identifiers were created or updated, these will need to be deleted or updated.

-Once an adapter instance is defined, any configuration fields (`ResourceIdentifiers`) will be prompted to the user when creating an account in VMware Aria Operations on the `Data Sources` &rarr; `Integrations` page.
+Once an adapter instance is defined, any configuration fields (`ResourceIdentifier` element) will be prompted to the user when creating an account in VMware Aria Operations on the `Data Sources` &rarr; `Integrations` page.
 After the account has been created, configuration fields will be available to the `AdapterInstance` object passed to the `collect`, `test`, and `get_endpoints` methods defined in `adapter.py`.
 (See [Creating an Adapter Instance](#creating-an-adapter-instance).)